gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/general-settings-gij-cloud.md

 <img src='/wp-content/uploads/gij-gitcloud-gencfg-enable-smart-commits-automation.png' style='display:block;margin:25px auto;max-width:100%' />

-This setting engages the native Atlassian Jira Cloud Smart Commit processor.
-Currently, only `#time`, `#comment`, and `#transitions` are supported for triggers.
-This also enables the [Automatic Workflow Triggers](/git-integration-for-jira-cloud/automatic-workflow-triggers-gij-cloud) feature.
+This setting activates the native Atlassian Jira Cloud Smart Commit processor, supporting `#time`, `#comment`, and `#transitions` commands for triggers.
+It also enables [Automatic Workflow Triggers](/git-integration-for-jira-cloud/automatic-workflow-triggers-gij-cloud).

 Automatic workflow triggers let you use development activity to make automatic changes in your Jira project workflows.
 For example, you can use workflow triggers to transition Jira issues.